 - 7 How Much will the premium rebate save you on hospital cover

-- 8 What are the Rules for Waiting Periods and Benefits Limitation Periods for Hospitals and Extra Cover?
+- 8 Waiting Periods & Benefit Limitation Periods for Hospital and Extra Cover

 - 9 Are Rebates Available to Buy Insurance?